zonemaster/zonemaster/docs/public/specifications/tests/Nameserver-TP/nameserver15.md

 ## Test procedure

-1. Create a [DNS Query] with query type SOA and query name *Child Zone* ("SOA Query").

-2. Create the following empty sets:
+1. Create the following empty sets:
     1. Name server IP, query name and string ("TXT Data")
     2. Name server IP ("Error On Version Query")
     2. Name server IP ("Sending Version Query")

+2. Create a [DNS Query] with query type SOA and query name *Child Zone* ("SOA Query").

 3. Create a [DNS Query] with query type TXT and query class CHAOS ("TXT Query").

 4. Create the set of query names with values "version.bind" and "version.server" ("Query Names").

 5. Obtain the set of name server IP addresses using [Method4] and [Method5] ("Name Server IP").

 6. For each name server in *Name Server IP* do:

     1. Send *SOA Query* to the name server IP.
     2. If there is no DNS response, then go to next name server IP.
     3. Add the name server IP to the *Sending Version Query* set.
     4. For each query name in *Query Names* do:
        1. [Send] *TXT Query* with query name to the name server and collect the response.
        2. If there is no DNS response or the response has the [RCODE Name] ServFail, add name server to the *Error On Version Query* set and go to next query name.
        3. If the [DNS Response] does not have any TXT record in the answer section with query name as owner name, go to next query name.
        4. For each TXT record in the answer section of the [DNS Response] with owner name query name, extract and [concatenate] the string(s) from the RDATA of the record.
        5. If the extracted string is non-empty, add *Name Server IP*, query name and the string to the *TXT Data* set.

 7. If the *TXT Data* set is non-empty, then, for each unique string and query name pair in the set, output *[N15_SOFTWARE_VERSION]* with name server IP list, query name and string.

 8. If the *Error On Version Query* set is non-empty, then output *[N15_ERROR_ON_VERSION_QUERY]* with name server IP list.

-9. If neither *[N15_SOFTWARE_VERSION]* nor *[N15_ERROR_ON_VERSION_QUERY]* was
+9. For each name server IP in the *Sending Version Query* set, remove that name server IP from the set if the name server IP is also a member of the *TXT Data* set.

-   outputted, then output *[N15_NO_VERSION_REVEALED]* with the list of the name servers in the *Sending Version Query* set.
+10. If the *Sending Version Query* set is non-empty then output *[N15_NO_VERSION_REVEALED]* with the list of the name servers in the *Sending Version Query* set.

 ## Outcome(s)